Today’s Topic: How to Avoid Getting Stressed Out by Coaches

 Q: How can athletes best deal with pressure from coaches when they’re working through getting a skill back when there’s fear involved?

-A lot of what I do is help athletes through fear, whether it’s figure skaters or gymnasts, pole vaulters or equestrians, any “scary” sport, my specialty is helping kids get over that fear and that absolutely 100% takes work from a coach or it’s a harder process.
+A lot of what I do is help athletes through fear, whether it’s figure skaters or gymnasts, pole vaulters or equestrians, any “scary” sport, my specialty is helping kids get over that fear.
+Without the support of an understanding coach, it’s a harder process.
 I will address that.

 Here’s our other question from a diver mom.
 She asks,